BookIt for Forms - Chatbot Integration with Hubspot - Smart Booking Link

 Adding the BookIt Log ID Field

-Important: Now that the property has been created, you’ll need to set up this property to map to a field on your lead/contact object in Salesforce via a two-way sync.
+1. Once the property is created, configure it to map to a field on your Lead/Contact object in Salesforce via a two-way sync.

 Creating a Workflow to Update the Log ID

-Next, we will need to create a workflow that assigns a unique value to this newly created log id field on the associated contact for each conversation that gets created from the chatbot
+Next, create a workflow to assign a unique value to the Log ID property on the associated contact for each new conversation generated by the chatbot.

 Setting Up the Chatbot Flow